AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format. <!--These characteristics fall into four main categories: data quality, message and content, sending infrastructure, and reputation.
 Together, they form the foundation of a successful email deliverability program.-->

-For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, see the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).
+For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

 ## How to improve deliverability {#deliverability-key-points}

 Deliverability problems are usually linked to measures of protection against spam implemented by internet service providers and mail server administrators.

-* For general recommendations on how to design successful email marketing campaigns, see [Deliverability strategy and definition](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html).
+* For general recommendations on how to design successful email marketing campaigns, refer to [Deliverability strategy and definition](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html).

 * For more specific recommendations on how to optimize the deliverability of your Adobe Campaign emails, we recommend using the best practices listed in this section.